-Figure 2.5: A Drone Propeller
+Figure 2.8: A drone propeller

-Flight Controller: The flight controller is the brain of the drone.
+Flight controller: The flight controller is the brain of the drone.
 It is a circuit board with an integrated microcontroller that receives input from various sensors and controls the drone's flight.
-The flight controller processes data from sensors, such as accelerometers, gyroscopes, barometers, and GPS, and sends signals to adjust motor speeds and control the drone's stability and orientation.
+The flight controller processes data from sensors such as accelerometers, gyroscopes, barometers, and GPS, and sends signals to adjust motor speeds and control the drone's stability and orientation.

-Battery: Drones are powered by rechargeable batteries, usually lithium polymer (LiPo) and Lithium ion (Li-ion) batteries.
+Battery: Drones are powered by rechargeable batteries, usually lithium polymer (LiPo) and Lithium ion (Li-ion) batteries (Figure 2.9).
 The battery provides the electrical energy required to operate the motors, flight controller, and other on-board systems.
-The capacity and voltage of the battery can vary depending on the drone's size, weight, and flight duration requirements.
+The capacity and voltage of the battery can vary depending on the drone's olishe size, weight, and flight duration requirements.

-Figure 2.6: A typical battery used in drones
+Figure 2.9: A typical battery used in drones